Terms and conditions for the purchase of tickets, classes, courses, studio hire, and the use of The Cockpit website.

 6.3.
 Studio hire

-We will accept applications to reschedule your booking, subject to availability.
+We will accept applications to reschedule your booking, subject to availability and if given more than 24 hours notice.
 Transfers are made at our discretion and are subject to a 15% admin charge (minimum of £8).

 7. ADDITIONAL PROVISIONS APPLYING TO TICKETS AND CLASSES/COURSES PURCHASED ON THE COCKPIT’S WEBSITE

 7.1 The Cockpit (or the relevant Third Party) shall be entitled to make changes as to speakers, performers, running times and such other matters as it thinks fit in the case of any event, including classes and courses.